Dreamed 1983/11/11 by Chris Wayan

 I may feel a bit embarrassed by the circumstances, but then, evolution is messy.
 They broke through to freedom, and that's what counts.
 Now their minds rule.
 If they can survive Human persecution, they can shape themselves.

-Suddenly I make the connection with the "wolves" of "Rear Window"... just as the dancer's wolves want into her pants, wolfish Jimmy and Grace want into their neighbor's head.
+Suddenly I make the connection with the "wolves" of "Rear Window."
+Just as the dancer's wolves want into her pants, wolfish Jimmy and Grace want into their neighbor's head.
 They study and trail.
-Wolves don't go after just anyone; their prey always, somehow, asks for it.
+Wolves don't go after just anyone; their prey always flags itself.
 Wolves circle, study, test, harass, move in...

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books